 Product code: WS1 | WS2 | WS3 | WS4

-If you are not 100% satisfied with your purchase, please contact us at
+If you're not 100% satisfied with your purchase, please contact us.

 The WindSonic wind speed and direction sensor is based on proven ultrasonic technology from Gill Instruments.
 This 2-axis ultrasonic wind sensor is maintenance-free and easy to install and, combined with the WS-15A display, SpaceLogger.W10 and Weather-File Web Site, delivers the ultimate in highly accurate 'plug and go' wind speed and direction monitoring.